LifeSteps® Weight Management

 Steps 1-5: Learning The Basics

 Knowledge is key to successful behavior change.
-Learning the basics of nutrition and physical activity sets the foundation for creating a personal plan for lifestyle change.
+Learning the basics of nutrition and physical activity sets the foundation for creating a personal plan for

 - Step 1: Monitoring – Learn the importance of monitoring in weight management and how to keep a Food and Activity Record.